Common Yarrow

 - Is Common Yarrow good for the Colorado Front Range?

-- Yes.
-Common Yarrow is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Common Yarrow is a well-suited perennial for Colorado's Front Range.

 - How big does Common Yarrow get?